TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Install.rst

 This command pulls down the latest release of TYPO3 and places it in the directory specified ``YourProjectDirectory``.

-After this command has finished running, ``example-project-directory`` will contain the following structure:
+After this command has finished running, :file:`example-project-directory` will contain the following structure:

 .. code-block:: none